 The free-for-all has led to farmers in many areas pumping groundwater faster than the natural recharge.
 Water tables have rapidly dropped and, in some communities, homes have run out of water.
 During the 2012-to-2016 drought, about 3,500 domestic wells went dry.

-San Joaquin Valley farmers have pumped so much water that some areas have subsided by 20 feet or more.
+San Joaquin Valley farmers have pumped so much water that land in some areas have subsided by 20 feet or more.
 This damage cannot be undone, and the water storage capacity is lost forever.

 Brown passed a triage of bills in 2014, collectively known as the Sustainable Groundwater Management Act.